QUASI-DEV/www/md/faq.md

 ## The Project

+### Where am I?

+Slock.it UG is a German company building the future infrastructure of the collaborative economy.
+Our first product, the [Ethereum Computer](/ethereum_computer.html), bring blockchain technology to the entire home, making it possible to rent access to any compatible smart object and accept payments without intermediaries.
+We aim for this product and its ecosystem to be funded by a DAO, a type of digital company where backers benefits financially from the revenue of the products they supported - think of it as a Kickstarter on steroids.

+The DAO model is free and open source for anyone to reproduce or study, and our white paper can be downloaded [here](http://j.mp/slockit).

+Slock.it UG will soon make its Ethereum Computer proposal to the DAO available to the public.
+Once ready, it will be posted on this website in .pdf format.

 ### What are you trying to achieve?

 Our mission is to build the future infrastructure of the sharing economy by enabling anyone to rent, sell or share anything - without middlemen.